Hera: Birth

-Hera is the daughter of the youngest Titan Cronus and his wife, and sister, Rhea.
+Hera is the daughter of the Titans Cronus and Rhea, and the sister of Hestia, Demeter, Hades, Poseidon, and Zeus.
 Cronus was fated to be overthrown by one of his children; to prevent this, he swallowed all of his newborn children whole until Rhea tricked him into swallowing a stone instead of her youngest child, Zeus.
-Zeus grew up in secret and when he grew up he tricked his father into regurgitating his siblings, including Hera.
-Zeus then led the revolt against the Titans, banished them, and divided the dominion over the world with his brothers Poseidon and Hades.
+Zeus grew up in secret and then tricked his father into regurgitating his siblings, including Hera.
+Zeus then led the revolt against the Titans, banished them, and divided the dominion over the world with his brothers, Poseidon and Hades.

-However, other traditions indicate that, like Zeus and Poseidon, Hera may not have been swallowed by Cronus.
+Other traditions, however, appear to give Hera different upbringings.
 Pausanias states that she was nursed as an infant by the three daughters of the river Asterion: Euboia, Prosymna, and Akraia.
 Furthermore, in the Iliad, Hera states she was given by her mother to Tethys to be raised: "I go now to the ends of the generous earth on a visit to the Ocean, whence the gods have risen, and Tethys our mother who brought me up kindly in their own house, and cared for me and took me from Rheia, at that time when Zeus of the wide brows drove Kronos underneath the earth and the barren water."